razerdp/BasePopup/README.md

 ----------
 **Step 1:**

-create xml file for the popupwindow
+create xml for the popupwindow

 etc.
 ```xml